 Licensing of Children’s Residential Facilities, Foster Care Agencies and Kinship Care Agencies provide the standards to ensure that children and young people are protected from harm.
 Licensing is a legislative requirement under the Children and Young People (Safety) Act 2017 and this requirement will not change.

 DCP has modified the licensing process for Children’s Residential Facilities in South Australia to comply with SA Health advice in response to COVID-19.
 This interim process reduces the need to undertake physical assessments where safe to do so, with an aim to support safe physical distancing practices.
 It is anticipated that this process will remain in place whilst a state of emergency has been declared by the South Australian Government.

-We will provide more information about this soon.
 Please visit DCP’s licensing page for more information.

 SA Health recommends that the frequency of cleaning is increased, particularly surfaces that are high contact such as door handles, light switches, lift buttons etc. In line with this advice, DCP is looking to increase the frequency of cleaning in offices and DCP-run facilities.
 Service providers should also consider this option as part of their coronavirus planning.